subashini7/prasanna_web/content/index.mdx

 <img class="prasanna" src="https://prashub.com/prasanna/images/DrPrasannaPavani.jpg" alt="Prasanna" width="270"/>
 </div>

-As a founder, architect & an engineer, I bring the best out of people & technology to build next level products.
+As a hands on engineering leader, I bring the best out of people & technology to build next level products.

 - [“Oh, we have a dishcare!](https://www.linkedin.com/newsletters/dishwashing-revolution-6925921047032586240/)
 - [America’s new citizens.](https://youtu.be/znHYjwFCLxc?t=13)